Saturn's Seasonal Atmosphere at Northern Summer Solstice: Temperature Variations approaching Summer Solstice

 \section{Temperature Variations approaching Summer Solstice}

-At altitudes above the radiative-convective boundary \citep[350-500 mbar,][]{07fletcher_temp}, Saturn's upper tropospheric and stratospheric temperatures are governed to first order by the balance between radiative heating (via short-wave absorption of sunlight by methane and aerosols) and cooling (via long-wave emission from hydrocarbons ethane and acetylene in the mid-stratosphere at $p<5$ mbar, and to a lesser extent methane in the upper stratosphere and the hydrogen-helium continuum in the upper troposphere).
-The amplitude of hemispheric asymmetries depend on the radiative time constant at each altitude \citep[e.g.,][]{79cess} --- when this exceeds a Saturnian year in the troposphere, the thermal field does not show seasonal asymmetries and should be close to the annual-mean radiative equilibrium values \citep[at depths below 500-700 mbar,][]{83conrath}.
+At altitudes above the radiative-convective boundary \citep[350-500 mbar,][]{07fletcher_temp}, Saturn's upper tropospheric and stratospheric temperatures are governed by the balance between radiative heating and cooling, to first order.
+Heating occurs via short-wave absorption of sunlight by methane and aerosols, whereas stratospheric cooling is due to long-wave emission from ethane, acetylene, and (to a lesser extent) methane and other hydrocarbons in the mid-stratosphere ($p<5$ mbar), and tropospheric cooling is dominated by emission from the hydrogen-helium continuum ($p>5$ mbar).
+The amplitude of hemispheric asymmetries depends on the radiative time constant at each altitude \citep[e.g.,][]{79cess, 90conrath} -- when this exceeds a Saturnian year in the troposphere, the thermal field does not show seasonal asymmetries and should be close to the annual-mean radiative equilibrium values \citep[at depths below 500-700 mbar,][]{83conrath}.
 When the radiative time constant is very short in the high stratosphere, the temperatures track the sub-solar point and extremes of temperature should be larger (i.e., a low thermal inertia due to having less mass at low pressures).
 At intermediate altitudes sensed by Cassini/CIRS, the hemispheric asymmetries in temperature lag behind the instantaneous insolation, sometimes by up to a season \citep[e.g,][]{90conrath, 98conrath}.
-However, the picture is made more complicated because the key stratospheric coolants (ethane and acetylene) respond to seasonal photochemistry and are advected by circulation; the thickness, altitude, and reflectivity of tropospheric and stratospheric aerosols vary with season; and atmospheric circulation responds to large-scale temperature gradients by residual mean circulation and adiabatic heating/cooling.
+However, the picture is made more complicated because the key stratospheric coolants (ethane and acetylene) respond to seasonal photochemistry and are advected by circulation; the thickness, altitude, and reflectivity of tropospheric and stratospheric aerosols vary with season; and atmospheric circulation responds to large-scale temperature gradients by residual mean circulation, adiabatic heating/cooling, and wave activity.
 To date, no model combines the feedback processes between all of these parameters, but Cassini observations were able to constrain the temporal evolution of the various environmental parameters, albeit not over a full Saturn year. \adjustfigure{60pt}